 BONUS.
 Instant Replay

 If you're anything like us, you never want to stop improving.
 With this in mind, start by giving yourself some grace.
-It's been a long year and we all need a little break.
-Identify a few things you really want to get right this summer.
+It's been a long several years, and we all need a little break.
+Identify a few things you really want to get right for your upcoming STEM Experience.
 Tell everyone, imagine what it looks like when it works, and get to work.
 For the things you'd like to get better next time, write them down, look for opportunities this year to improve, and build a plan to address them next time.

 Help us improve too.
 While everything here is free to use, we hope you'll pay us back by completing an evaluation and sharing the camp evaluations (built into each camp) with your students.